Parametric Exponential Linear Unit for Deep Convolutional Neural Networks: Experimentations

-As second experiment, we performed object classification on the CIFAR-10 and CIFAR-100 datasets (60,000 32x32 colored images, 10 and 100 classes respectively)~\citep{krizhevsky2012imagenet}.
-We trained a residual network (ResNet) with the identity function for the skip connexion and bottleneck residual mappings with shape (Conv + ACT)x2 + Conv + BN~\citep{he2015deep, shah2016deep}.
-The ACT module is either PELU, ELU or BN+ReLU.
-We performed standard center crop + horizontal flip for data augmentation.
-Only color-normalized 32 x 32 images were used during the test phase.
+We performed object classification on the CIFAR-10 and CIFAR-100 datasets (60,000 32x32 colored images, 10 and 100 classes respectively)~\cite{krizhevsky2012imagenet}.
+We trained a 110-layer residual network (ResNet) following Facebook's Torch implementation \verb|fb.resnet.torch|\footnote{ \url{https://github.com/facebook/fb.resnet.torch}}.
+In order not to favor PELU to the detriment of ELU and BN+ReLU, we performed minimal changes by only replacing the activation function.

-We also evaluated our proposed PELU on a smaller convolutional network.
-We refer to this network as SmallNet.
-It contains three convolutional layers followed by two fully connected layers.
-The convolutional layers were respectively composed of 32, 64 and 128 3x3 filters with 1x1 stride and 1x1 zero padding, each followed by ACT, 2x2 max pooling with a stride of 2x2 and dropout with probability 0.2.
-The fully connected layers were defined as 2048 $\rightarrow$ 512, followed by ACT, dropout with probability 0.5, and a final linear layer 512 $\rightarrow$ 10 for CIFAR-10 and 512 $\rightarrow$ 100 for CIFAR-100.
-We performed global pixel-wise mean subtraction, and used horizontal flip as data augmentation.